F. J. Robinson, 1st Viscount Goderich: Resignation

+Later years: 1828–1859

-Later cabinet posts
+Later cabinet posts, 1830–1846

 In 1830 Goderich moved over to the Whigs and joined Lord Grey's cabinet, as Colonial Secretary.
 Both on moral and on economic grounds he was strongly opposed to slavery throughout his career, and he worked hard in the 1830s for the emancipation of slaves throughout the British Empire.
 His work was continued by his successor as Colonial Secretary, Lord Stanley, whose abolitionist legislation Goderich piloted through the House of Lords.

 In 1833 Goderich was created Earl of Ripon.
 He had not sought the advancement in the peerage, but wished to accept the King's offer of the Garter, for which, at that time, a viscountcy was considered an insufficient rank.
 He left the Colonial Office in the same year, and did not wish to hold any further office, but Grey insisted on his taking the senior non-departmental post of Lord Privy Seal.
 However, the next year Goderich and Stanley broke with the Whigs over what they saw as a threat to the established status of the Church of Ireland.

 From 1841 to 1843 Ripon served in Peel's second administration as President of the Board of Trade, with the young W. E. Gladstone as his deputy.
 His final ministerial post was President of the Board of Control from 1843 to 1846.
 During his career, as Helmstadter observes, he had been, in succession, "a Pittite, a Tory, a Canningite, a Whig, a Stanleyite, a Conservative, and a Peelite.
 Between 1818 and 1846 he was a member of every government except Wellington's and Melbourne's."

-Apart from his political career Goderich served as president of the Royal Geographical Society from 1830 to 1833, and of the Royal Society of Literature from 1834 to 1845.
+Apart from his political career Goderich served as the first president of the Royal Geographical Society from 1830 to 1833, and of the Royal Society of Literature from 1834 to 1845.
 He died in January 1859, aged 76.
 He outlived five of his successors in the prime ministry.

+Death

 Ripon died at Putney Heath, London, in January 1859, aged 76.
 He was succeeded by his only son, George who became a noted Liberal statesman and cabinet minister and was created Marquess of Ripon.
-The son was unique in being conceived at No. 11 Downing Street, while Robinson was Chancellor of the Exchequer, and being born at No. 10, when his father, now Goderich, was Prime Minister.
+The son was unique in being conceived at 11 Downing Street, while Robinson was Chancellor of the Exchequer, and being born at 10 Downing Street, when his father, now Goderich, was Prime Minister.